antarctica/packer-vm-templates/README.md

 #### Atlas

-For discovery base boxes are automatically uploaded to Atlas, the default source of discovery for Vagrant.
+Packer will automatically upload base boxes to Atlas, the default source of discovery for Vagrant.
 These boxes are available publicly under the [Antarctica organisation](https://atlas.hashicorp.com/antarctica), please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.
-Once uploaded you will need to add a description for the new version, which should a change log since the last version.
+Once uploaded you will need to add a description for the new version, which should be a change log since the last version.

 #### S3